Nagendra1997/dummypy/README.md

 If you do not wish to host mesibo on your own server/infratructure you are free to use the cloud offering by Mesibo.

 ## Deploying with a cloud service provider
-All major cloud service providers support running docker images.
+All major cloud service providers support running docker containers.
 To create an on demand instance of Mesibo in the cloud, refer to respective documentation on running docker containers :
 - [AWS](https://aws.amazon.com/getting-started/tutorials/deploy-docker-containers/)
 - [Azure](https://azure.microsoft.com/en-us/services/container-instances/)
 - [Google Cloud](https://cloud.google.com/run/docs/deploying)